 The District's Board of Directors is its highest level of decision-making authority.
 In order to establish committed fund balances, the Board would be required to take formal action, such as passing a Board resolution.
 Management of the District is authorized to designate fund balances that the District intends to use for specific purposes.
 The District through Board Resolution has earmarked funds received from the sale of excess District land to form an endowment for the District.
-These amounts are reported as committed.
+Also through Board resolution, the District has established a long term capital improvement plan through a capital reserve fund These amounts are reported as committed.